aholachek/react-flip-toolkit/README.md

 - ~7.6kb minified and gzipped
 - React 16+
-- Tested in latest Chrome, Firefox, Safari + Edge
+- Tested in latest Chrome, Firefox, Safari, and Edge, with acceptable performance in IE 11

 ## FAQ